nextstrain/auspice/docs-src/docs/narratives/introduction.md

 ## Sharing narratives

 If you've got a narrative working locally (i.e. running auspice on your computer) and want to share the results then you have two options:
-1. Implement an auspice server yourself (the harder option) -- [see docs here](server/introduction.md).
+1. Implement an auspice server yourself (the harder option, see [the server documentation](server/introduction.md)).
-2. Use the community functionality of nextstrain.org (the easier option, detailed below).
+2. Use the community functionality of nextstrain.org (the easier option, detailed in [writing a narrative](narratives/how-to-write.md#step-6-upload-your-example-to-nextstrain-community-to-share-with-everyone)).

-> A quick reminder of the difference between auspice & nextstrain.org is warrented.
-Nextstrain is a "user" of auspice, in that it uses auspice to visualise genomic data and makes it availiable via [nextstrain.org](https://nextstrain.org).
-It has additional functionality available, such as the ability to source datasets (and narratives!) from any public GitHub repo -- [see documentation here (nextstrain.org)](https://nextstrain.org/docs/contributing/community-builds).
-Note that the _dataset_ (i.e. the JSON(s)) doesn't have to live in the same github repo, in fact it doesn't even need to be a community build.

-Uploading your narrative to a (public) github repo allows it to be available via nextstrain community URLs.
-See [the tutorial](narratives/how-to-write.md#step-6-upload-your-example-to-nextstrain-community-to-share-with-everyone) for instructions on how to do this.

-This is how the narrative file at [github > emmahodcroft > tb > narratives](https://github.com/emmahodcroft/tb/blob/master/narratives/tb_crispell.md) can be accessed via [nextstrain.org/community/narratives/emmahodcroft/tb/crispell](https://nextstrain.org/community/narratives/emmahodcroft/tb/crispell).